The oculomotor nerve (the third cranial nerve; CN III) has three main motor functions:

 Botulinum toxin can be useful in the acute setting of partial third nerve palsy with horizontal deviation; best used with paralysis of only the medial rectus.
 With injection into the overcompensating lateral rectus in these cases, horizontal deviation in the primary position is correctable.
 If there is mild vertical deviation remaining, prisms in glasses may be of some help.
 Botulinum toxin should be avoided in vertical muscle imbalance due to the high rate of complications.

-Most patient (63%) with an acquired third nerve palsy recover completely with conservative management.
+Most patients (63%) with an acquired third nerve palsy recover completely with conservative management.
 Patients with microvascular etiology having the greatest chance of full recovery.

 Minimal or no improvement after 6 months of conservative therapy warrants strabismus surgery.
 Strabismus surgery involves fixing the malalignment of the extraocular muscles.
 Surgery usually involves a combination of a recession (cutting the muscle from the eye and reattaching it posterior to the initial position to WEAKEN the muscle's function) and resection (removing a section of the muscle to shorten it, STRENGTHENING the muscle's function).
 Depending on the pair of muscles involved, the surgeon will typically recess the contracted muscle while resecting on the antagonist muscle.